ELDOA METHOD Classes

 What is MYOFASCIAL STRETCHING?

-Myofascial Stretching is the safest and most effective way to create space and balance in the body.
-This technique of stretching is extremely advanced because of its specificity to correct the body's tensegrity through the fascial chains and it’s solicitation of the nervous system.
+Myofascial Stretching is one of the safest and most effective ways to create space and balance in the body.
+This technique of stretching, perfected and taught by Guy VOYER DO, is extremely advanced because of its specificity to correct the body's tensegrity through the fascial chains and its solicitation of the nervous system.

 WHAT IS FASCIA AND WHY IS IT SO IMPORTANT?